ToshioCP/tcsv/doc.md

 - Linux operating system.
 - gcc
-- Gtk4
+- Gtk4 version 4.8 or higher
 - Glib-2.0 version 2.68.0 or higher

-Compiling and installation.
+Installation.

 1. Download and decompress the files from this repository.
 2. Change your current directory to the top directory of the files above.